 There’s no doubt in your mind—you want to work in the exciting world of technology!
 And with the optimistic job growth and exciting earning potential, who could blame you?

-The hard part is deciding which degree is right for you and your career aspirations.
 If you’re looking for a program that will prime you for success in a variety of technology careers, you’re probably considering IT versus computer science.

 - 8 Careers in Technology That Keep the World Moving Forward